shopware/shopware/src/Docs/_new/1-getting-started/40-recent-updates/__categoryInfo.md

 &nbsp; FEATURES: |
 &nbsp; &nbsp; FEATURE_NEXT_1128=1</pre>

-<p>This is automatically written to the .env file and from there imported into Shopware 6.</p>
+<p>This is automatically written to the .env file and from there imported into the platform.</p>

 <p><strong>USAGE IN PHP</strong><br />
 The interception points in the order of their usefulness:</p>